RossMdevs/RossMdevs/README.md

 ### Hello!
 I am Ross Mersch,

 I am a **experienced** individual working with many areas of Information Technology.
-I'ved worked on projects such as [BlitheMC](https://blithemc.co) & [I:COA](https://indianacoa.com/team).
+I've worked on projects such as [BlitheMC](https://blithemc.co) & [I:COA](https://indianacoa.com/team).
 I am a former Tier 1 IT Helpdesk technican with Problem-Solving and Isolation skills specializing in Solution Deployment.

 # Type(s) of systems I've worked with: